- Wisconsin Students Perform at State Solo & Ensemble Festivals

 Phone: (608) 850-3566

 Ten university campuses will host performances by more than 32,000 students, making this event one of the largest of its kind in the nation.
-UW-Milwaukee, UW-Oshkosh, UW-Platteville and UW-Whitewater will hold festivals on April 27.
-Cardinal Stritch University, UW-Eau Claire, UW-Green Bay, UW-La Crosse, UW-Parkside and UW-Stevens Point festivals will be held on May 4.
+UW-Milwaukee, UW-Oshkosh, UW-Platteville and UW-Whitewater will hold festivals on April 26.
+Cardinal Stritch University, UW-Eau Claire, UW-Green Bay, UW-La Crosse, UW-Parkside and UW-Stevens Point festivals will be held on May 3.
 Solo & Ensemble Festivals are scheduled for 8 a.m. – 4 p.m.
-An evening Jazz Festival will take place on May 3 at the St. Norbert College (DePere) campus.
+An evening Jazz Festival will take place on May 2 at West De Pere High School.
 All events are open to the public and free of charge.

 "Wisconsin music students continue to excel in their level of achievement and dedication to excellence,” according to WSMA Executive Director Tim Schaid.
 “The WSMA State Music Festival provides a quality opportunity for them to share the talents and skills developed in the classroom while creating a lifelong memory through their state festival performance."